mudit2004/Conditional-GANs-with-Auxiliary-Discriminative-Classifier/README.md

 | PD-GAN | Covers all modes | Noisy gradients |
 | **ADC-GAN** | Best accuracy | Smooth discriminator signals |
 | **γ-ADC-GAN (0.5)** | Preserves modes | Smoothest training curve |

 ---

+# 6. Contribution

+Crystal Sembhi:
+- Trained the ADC-GAN and PD-GAN with Cifar-10.
+- Trained the AC-GAN for 1D Dataset.
+- Ran the Evaluation Metrics.

+Mudit Golchha:
+- Trained the γ-ADC-GAN.
+- Created Graph and plots for all the models.
+- Ran the Evaluation Metrics.

+---